 Drawing a Conclusion

 The Bubsy franchise is one that has had a rather strange afterlife.
 Once everyone decided Bubsy 3D wasn’t good, many became more critical of the originally acclaimed 2D entries.
 This criticism was well-deserved because while many were stunned that a viable franchise could fall so far, Bubsy 3D merely took problems the series always had and made them unignorable.
 A barely controllable mess with horrible level design is pretty bad in two dimensions, but it’s absolutely insufferable in three.
-In the early days of the internet age in particular, the public perception of the series began to sour, and it would later be dismissed as one of the countless Sonic the Hedgehog clones despite its reasonably successful inaugural title.
+In the early days of the internet age, the public perception of the series began to sour, and it would later be dismissed as one of the countless Sonic the Hedgehog clones despite its reasonably successful inaugural title.
 Not helping matters was that the Sonic franchise itself would experience a massive downward swing in the 2000s starting with Sonic Heroes – the series’ first objectively bad mainline entry.

 However, in the 2010s, once American AAA developers began to employ increasingly unethical business practices such as review embargoes and microstransactions, enthusiasts began longing for the medium’s early days.
 I found I couldn’t really sympathize with these nostalgic sentiments because, while the American AAA industry had well and truly lost their way in the 2010s, there were many equally unethical business practices present in the so-called golden age.
 Those were the days in which developers made their games as cryptic as possible to push the sales of hint books – a practice not dissimilar to microtransactions.
 And while it is shady of companies to engage in review embargoes, their predecessors could take advantage of the lack of a centralized database to sell games based off of brand recognition alone.
 It’s inaccurate to say the greed only started in 2009 following the release of Modern Warfare 2 when Bobby Kotick decided ethics were roadblocks to success – it was always there.